TECUMSEH TOWNSHIP HOME

 If you have questions regarding property taxes or dog licenses, please contact the Treasurer.

-For questions regarding absentee ballots or voter registrations, please contact the Clerk, after review of the following voter information.
+For questions regarding absentee ballots or voter registrations, please contact the Clerk, after reviewing the voter information on the info page

 For those of you that are new to our area and even those of you who are long time residents the following is a brief history of the beginnings and progress of Tecumseh Township.